simpleledger/SLPDB/README.md

 * SLP data query API offered at `slpdb.bitcoin.com` does not meet your needs.
 * Realtime SLP data event notifications available at `slpsocket.fountainhead.cash` does not meet your needs.

+NOTE: If you are going to operate a SLPDB instance you should join the telegram group for help and updates: https://t.me/slpdb

 ## Installation